platonics-delft/ILeSiA/README.md

 # ILeSiA: Interactive Learning of Situational Awareness from Camera Input

+See the project website for the paper, materials, and more: http://imitrob.ciirc.cvut.cz/publications/ilesia/

 Teaching robots how to use camera images to detect labeled and novel risks.
 ILoSA is a framework that defines models regarding safety instruments used by robotic execution systems to evaluate safety metrics and potentionally provide ways to recover from risky situations.